What is Scan Day?

 When arriving at their allotted time, participants will be greeted by SD State Library staff, who will then work with participants to review and assess the materials brought in.

-Participants will be asked to fill out and sign a form, which allows the library staff to digitize the items.
+Participants might be asked to fill out and sign a form, which allows the library staff to digitize the items.
 During the 30 minute time slots, Scan Day staff will work with participants to get contact information, digitize the items, and record the descriptive information (metadata) for each item.

 State Library staff will bring digitization equipment to the event, including two flatbed scanners and a digital camera.
 The scanners can fit items approximately 8 ½ X 11 inches.
 Any materials larger than this will be photographed.